codebydant/pointcloudToTXT/README.md

 # pointcloudToTXT
-convert a pcl point cloud to txt format
+convert a pcl point cloud into txt format

 ----------------------
-This program convert a point cloud to .txt file.
-Support the next extension:
+This program convert a point cloud into .txt file Support the next extension:

 * PCD